Exam Announcement Details

 Minimum Training, Education & Experience

 The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
+Candidates must meet requirements within 30 days after the last date for filing applications.

 Physical & Medical Requirements